nicoa/dotfiles/README.md

 I cloned that from legendary
 <https://github.com/cowboy/dotfiles>

-I'll sone clean up things here.
+I'll soon clean up things here.
 Following is (mostly) not edited right now since the fork:

 ## About this project